Electra (Euripides play): Plot

-They begin to plot how they will murder both Aegisthus and Clytemnestra.
-The aged servant explains that Aegisthus is currently in his stables, preparing to sacrifice oxen for a feast.
-Orestes goes to confront Aegisthus while Electra sends the aged servant to tell Clytemnestra that she had a son ten days ago, knowing this will bring Clytemnestra to her house.
-A messenger arrives and describes Orestes’ successful murder of Aegisthus.
-Orestes and Pylades return bearing Aegisthus’ body.
-As Clytemnestra approaches, Orestes begins to waver on his decision to murder their mother.
-Electra convinces Orestes that he must fulfill his duty to Agamemnon and murder their mother.
-When Clytemnestra arrives, Orestes and Electra lure her into the house, where they thrust a sword into her throat.
+Joyfully reunited, brother and sister plot how they will murder both Aegisthus and Clytemnestra.
+The old servant explains that Aegisthus is currently in country where his horses pasture, preparing a sacrifice and feast.
+Before Orestes and Pylades go to confront Aegisthus, Electra sends the old servant to tell Clytemnestra that she had a son ten days ago, knowing this will bring Clytemnestra to her house.
+A messenger arrives and describes Orestes' murder of Aegisthus during the sacrifice.
+Orestes and Pylades return with the corpse, and Electra delivers a vindictive speech over the body.
+When Orestes sees Clytemnestra approaching in a wagon, he wavers in his commitment to murder her.
+Electra shames her brother, and he hides in the cottage awaiting the inevitable.
+Mother and daughter alternate speeches of accusation, until Clytemnestra is invited into the cottage to help Electra with the birth ritual for her (fictional) newborn.
+Helped by Electra, Orestes kills their mother with a sword.

 The two leave the house, filled with grief and guilt.
 As they lament, Clytemnestra's deified brothers, Castor and Pollux, appear.
 They tell Electra and Orestes that their mother received just punishment but their matricide was still a shameful act, and they instruct the siblings on what they must do to atone and purge their souls.